joeyespo/grip/README.md

 Configuration
 -------------

-You can add the following variables to a settings file:
+To customize Grip, create `~/.grip/settings.py`, then add one or more of the following variables:

 - `HOST`: The host to use when not provided as a CLI argument, `localhost` by default
 - `PORT`: The port to use when not provided as a CLI argument, `5000` by default